Correlations of multiplicative functions in function fields: A Conjecture of K atai in Function Fields

-Now the claim follows from the Tur\'an--Kubilius inequality for $h$ (see \cite[Lemma 7]{darbar} for the function field version of this\footnote{In \cite{darbar}, the Tur\'an--Kubilius inequality was stated for the linear forms $G\mapsto G+B$, but the same proof works for any linear forms $G\mapsto WG+B$.}). \end{proof}
+Summing this expression over $G \in \mc{M}_{\leq N}$, then applying the Cauchy-Schwarz inequality followed by the Tur\'{a}n-Kubilius inequality for $h$ (see~\cite[Lemma 7]{darbar} for the function field version of this\footnote{In~\cite{darbar}, the Tur\'an--Kubilius inequality was stated for the linear forms $G\mapsto G+B$, but the same proof works for any linear forms $G\mapsto WG+B$.}), we obtain